-Notes: CDFW = California Dept. of Fish and Wildlife USACE = United States Army Corps of Engineers RWQCB = Regional Water Quality Control Board
+Notes: CDFW = California Dept. of Fish and Wildlife USACE = United States Army Corps of Engineers RWQCB = Regional Water Quality Control Board would be substantial and significant as they would result in a loss of associated functions and values.

 Source: Chambers Group, 2019 (Appendix G-1).